graphlab-fr/cosma-core/sample/en/views.md

 type: documentation
 ---

-You can save the current state of the interface (selected record, active filters, focus mode…) for quick access.
-This works like a bookmark: click on the Save View button and enter a name; this adds an button with that name to the Views section in the left side menu of the cosmoscope.

-Clicking the button for a view applies all settings that were active at the time the view was saved.
+At any time, the state of the graph (selected record, active filters, focus mode) can be saved for quick access.
+This works like a bookmark.
+Click the Save view button under Views in the Menu and enter a name.
+This adds an eponymous button to the Views section.
+Clicking this button applies all settings that were active at the time the view was saved.
 Clicking the button again restores the normal view.

-Saved views can be accessed in any cosmoscope, including when opened outside of Cosma, but they can only be created and deleted from within Cosma.
+Views are preserved when exported.
+However, it is not possible to create a new view from an export.
+This is only possible from within Cosma.